PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed datasetManager to delete sub from foreign T1 instead of home T1
   * improved getDisInUseForAnal
   * changed getJob() to allow the normal pilot to get installation jobs
   * added boostUser